 The OnePlus 7 Pro offers a display of 6.67-inches (16.94 cm) with an aspect ratio of 19:5:9 and a resolution of 3120 x 1440.
 It is protected by Corning’s Gorilla Glass 5 or 6.
 The company hasn’t disclosed the version of glass they are using on the phone.
-OnePlus calls its display as a Fluid AMOLED panel.
+OnePlus calls its display a Fluid AMOLED panel.

 Measuring a little less than the 7 Pro, the Galaxy S10 has a display of 6.1-inches (15.49 cm) with an aspect ratio of 19:9 and a resolution of 3040 x 1440, which is protected by Gorilla Glass 6.
 Samsung calls the S10 display as Dynamic AMOLED display.

 Both the displays are HDR10+ certified, but the aspect where the 7 Pro takes the lead is the refresh rate.
 The OnePlus 7 Pro has a 90Hz refresh rate, while the S10 has a standard refresh rate of 60Hz.
-This increased refresh rate on the OP 7 Pro makes the whole user experience on the phone smoother than its competition as the difference between a 90Hz, and a 60Hz panel is noticeable.
+This increased refresh rate on the OP 7 Pro makes the whole user experience smoother than its competition as the difference between a 90Hz, and a 60Hz panel is noticeable.

-The 7 Pro sports a 48MP primary camera module with an 8MP telephoto lens and a 16MP ultra-wide-angle lens with 117° field of view.
-The Galaxy S10 has a 12MP telephoto lens, a 12MP wide lens, and a 16MP ultra-wide-angle lens with 123° field of view.
+The 7 Pro sports a 48MP primary camera module with an 8MP telephoto lens and a 16MP ultra-wide-angle lens with a 117° field of view.
+The Galaxy S10 has a 12MP telephoto lens, a 12MP wide lens, and a 16MP ultra-wide-angle lens with a 123° field of view.

-The Galaxy S10 outperforms the OnePlus 7 Pro by a small margin in the camera department as it produces sharper, and more vibrant images.
+The Galaxy S10 outperforms the OnePlus 7 Pro by a small margin in the camera department as it produces sharper and more vibrant images.
 Both phones perform well in low-light shooting with their specialised camera modes built in the camera app.

 Powered by Snapdragon 855 or Exynos 9820, both phones are a beast in terms of performance.
-The 7 Pro has a Snapdragon 855 with options of 6,8 and 12 GB of RAM and 128 or 256 GB of storage.
+The 7 Pro has a Snapdragon 855 with 6,8 and 12 GB options of RAM and 128 or 256 GB of storage.
 OnePlus’ current flagship is arguably the fastest Android phone present in the market right now.

-Samsung Galaxy S10 is packed with different processors and which one you get to use entirely depends on the region of your residence.
+Samsung Galaxy S10 is packed with different processors, and which one you get to use entirely depends on the region of your residence.
 Samsung ships S10 with Snapdragon 855 in the US, South America, and China.
 In other parts of the world, S10 is powered by Exynos 9820.
 It comes with 8 GB RAM and options of 128 and 512 GB of storage with an expandable memory slot of 1 TB.

 The One UI has improved over the years but still lacks the performance that OnePlus’s OxygenOS can deliver.
-OxygenOS is also a lot cleaner than One UI, which makes lighter as well.
+OxygenOS is also a lot cleaner than One UI, which makes it lighter as well.
 However, if you’re a Samsung loyalist, you’ll still find the One UI better.

-Also read: Top 7 CamScanner alternatives
+Also read: Top 7 CamScanner alternatives.

-The OnePlus 7 Pro has a 4,000mAh battery and comes with 30W Warp Charge out-of-the-box, while the S10 comes with a 3,400mAh battery and 15W Quick Charge 2.0.
+The OnePlus 7 Pro has a 4,000mAh battery and comes with a 30W Warp Charge out-of-the-box, while the S10 comes with a 3,400mAh battery and 15W Quick Charge 2.0.
 The Warp Charge on the OP 7 Pro leaves the 15W Quick Charge way behind if compared.